redhat-developer/app-services-sdk-java/packages/kafka-instance-sdk/docs/GroupsApi.md

         Integer page = 56; // Integer | The page when returning the list of consumer groups String topic = "topic_example"; // String | Return consumer groups where the topic name contains with this value String groupIdFilter = "groupIdFilter_example"; // String | Return the consumer groups where the ID contains with this value
-        String order = "order_example"; // String | Order of the consumer groups sorting.
+        String order = "asc"; // String | Order of the consumer groups sorting.
 Ascending order is used as default.
-        String orderKey = "orderKey_example"; // String | Order key to sort the items by.
+        String orderKey = "name"; // String | Order key to sort the items by.
 Only the value 'name' is currently applicable. try {
             ConsumerGroupList result = apiInstance.getConsumerGroups(size, page, topic, groupIdFilter, order, orderKey);
             System.out.println(result);